adagio130/note/Fleeting/Docker network.md

 - To make the user defined bridge is a recommended way to deploy your container for the better isolation

 ## 3. the host
-- you don't have to expose any ports
+- the container's network would use the host, you don't have to expose any ports
+- the container would run as an regular application on the host
+-